Actify

 End of month

-You now have all three layers: Daily Signals (morning check-in channel), Weekly Rhythms (playlist swap), and Monthly Events (coffee roulette).
+You now have all three layers: Daily Signals, Weekly Rhythms (playlist swap), and Monthly Events (coffee roulette).
 Automate what you can — recurring Slack posts, randomized coffee pairs, playlist rotation schedule.
-Take a pulse: ask the team what's working and what isn't.
+Take a quick pulse: ask the team what's working and what isn't.
 Adjust, but don't overhaul.
 The system needs 6-8 weeks of consistency before it becomes cultural muscle memory.

 If you're using Actify, the entire Signal-Rhythm-Event Stack can be configured in one session — automated morning prompts, rotating weekly challenges, and randomized coffee pairings with scheduling built in.